Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Methodology

 LLMs are generative pre-trained transformers that learn from massive amounts of textual data across various knowledge domains, enabling strong performance in general topics (\cite{Wang:2020}).
 However, achieving professional-level capability in specialized domains remains challenging, particularly in econometrics where two major limitations affect LLM fine-tuning.

 First, econometric methods and algorithms rapidly evolve through academic journals, creating an expanding frontier of new knowledge.
 LLMs struggle to keep pace with these developments: frequent fine-tuning or retraining incurs prohibitive time and financial costs (\cite{Xia:2024}), while limited availability of training data---both textual explanations and code---for new methods constrains learning capabilities.
 Second, novel econometric methodologies often face slow adoption and knowledge diffusion among empirical researchers and practitioners, resulting in insufficient training samples for LLM learning and performance.
+Even for the emerging LLM-based tools with searching engines or retrieval-augmented generation (RAG) techniques, their capability in solving users' novel tasks will still be constrained when there are merely several academic papers available on the Internet.